pauldmccarthy/fsleyes/userdoc/plugins.rst

-FSLeyes |version| has a simple plugin architecture, allowing you to write and install custom views, controls, tools, and layouts.
+FSLeyes |version| has a simple plugin architecture, allowing you to write and install custom views, controls, tools, layouts, and loader functions.

 For users